mitunayon/mitunayon.github.io/_posts/2018-08-18-prewriting.md

 ### Section 1.
 RESEARCH 7-15 Pages ~4k words

 Research on motivation. *why do we do anything? (in a general context)*

+**Research Introduction**
+As the video game market is becoming more full, developers are looking for new ways to retain players and gain new ones.
+Player Motivation in games is a popular topic in this regard. (yes haha) Research into this topic includes Bartle (2004) looks at player motivation in MMOs, concluding that there are 4 different player types of Socialiser, Achiever, Killer and Explorer.
+Yee (2005) designed a player motivation taxonomy that outlines ~~~.
+These scholars have researched motivation explicitly in regards to video games.
+However attempts to link traditional psychology to Game design have been scarce.
+In contrast there has been lots of research into motivation from outside of games, looking at behaviour conditioning in animals to humans ().
+This paper aims to bridge research on human motivation to game design.

+Self Determination Theory is an approach to looking at human motivation that focuses on development and behaviour in humans.(Ryan & Deci 2000) It has been applied to many varying fields ranging from sport to music.
+SDT posits that there are three main psychological needs.
+(Ryan & Deci) These needs are Autonomy, Competence, and Relatedness.

+Studies have been committed researching the relationship between SDT and games, most specifically (Ryan, Rigby & Przybylski 2006) the paper The Motivational Pull of Video Games by Richard Ryan himself.
+The study examined individuals playing games in a laboratory environment and surveyed the individuals SDT needs, enjoyment, and future gameplay motivation.
+The results concluded that fulfilment of SDT theorized needs predicted enjoyment, changes in well-being and future gameplay motivation (Ryan, Rigby & Przybylski 2006).
+The paper further states that perceptions of Competence and Autonomy are linked to the intuitive nature of controls and sense of immersion.

+Besides that there have been multiple attempts at creating player profiles based on personality traits.

+- **Self Determination Theory**
-Humans are driven by motivation.
-Our society is built upon rules and regulations that impact our decisions.
-We work to get paid, we study to pass exams and we instagram our meals for a sense of greater belonging.
-Yet, do all these things bring us genuine happiness?
-Self Determination Theory is an approach to looking at human motivation that focuses on personal development and behavioural regulation.
-(Ryan & Deci 1985)
+  - Humans are driven by motivation.
+Our society is built upon rules and regulations that shape our decisions.
+These motivations can be self motivated or externally motivated (Ryan & Deci) We work to get paid, we study to pass exams and *something something*. ~~Yet, do all these things bring us genuine happiness?~~ Self Determination Theory is an approach to looking at human motivation that focuses on personal development and behavioural regulation.
+(Ryan & Deci 1985) It has been used as a framework to look at human behaviour in many different fields ranging from Sport to Music.

-- Self Determination theory
-  - Intrinsic and extrinsic motivation
+  - **Intrinsic and Extrinsic Motivation**
+    - SDT posits that motivation can be separated into different forms.
+Intrinsically motivated and extrinsically motivated behaviours (citation needed)
     -
   - The three psychological Needs
     - Autonomy